Import.io vs General Web Scraping tool:

 The Enterprise Approach

 General web scraping tools can extract data, but enterprises often struggle to operate them reliably at scale.
 This comparison evaluates Import.io vs common web scraping tools and DIY approaches, focusing on operational ownership, monitoring, governance, and total cost at scale.
-For teams evaluating alternatives to DIY web scraping tools, the core difference is operational ownership: building and running pipelines internally vs receiving managed, production-ready data delivery.
+For teams evaluating alternatives to DIY web scraping tools, the core difference is what happens after extraction: with generic tools, pipelines are built and run internally.
+Import.io offers a self-service platform where extractions come with monitoring and self-healing built in, and a fully managed service where Import.io owns production-ready data delivery end to end.

 Import.io